 Whatever SQL command you type in this box will be run on your database.
 Treat it as a loaded gun.
+Both DELETE and UPDATE commands will run, regardless of the Selection Query? setting.
 If you're unsure of SQL, you might stay away from this page.